Ceri-Jane/milestone-project-two/TESTING.md

 The project uses **ES6 syntax intentionally** for cleaner and more efficient code.
 These warnings were therefore **ignored** as the code functions correctly across modern browsers.

 I also checked my JavaScript code with ChatGPT.
-Here is a summary and fixes I implementd off the back of that:
+Here is a summary and fixes I implemented off the back of that:

 ![ChatGPT JavaScript summary](assets/testing/images/chat-gpt-js-summary.png)